Close

 The Fund invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centres.
 These sectors share common characteristics, like barriers to entry and pricing power, which can provide investors with inflation-protected income and strong capital growth over the medium-term.

 Toll roads remain the portfolio’s largest sector overweight.
-Although the earnings growth rate of these companies may reduce as inflation eases, free cash flow generation should remain robust.
-This will reinforce balance sheet strength and increase share buyback opportunities.
-The perception of lower political and regulatory risks in Australia, France and Latin America should also provide a tailwind to these stocks.
+Domestically focused business models give them limited direct sensitivity to tariffs or trade restrictions.
+Revenues tend to be robust, with consistently high operating margins of between 60% and 80%.
+Price increases are typically linked to inflation, with negotiated compensation for additional capital expenditure.
+Although the earnings growth rate of these companies may reduce as inflation eases, free cash flow generation should remain healthy.
+This is expected to reinforce balance sheet strength and increase share buyback opportunities.

 These figures refer to the past.
 Past performance is not a reliable indicator of future results.
 For investors based in countries with currencies other than the base currency of the share class, the return may increase or decrease as a result of currency fluctuations.
 Performance data calculated since the launch date.
 Performance data is calculated on a net basis by deducting fees incurred at fund level (e.g. the management and administration fee) and other costs charged to the fund (e.g. transaction and custody costs), save that it does not take account of initial charges or switching fees (if any).
 Income reinvested is included on a net of tax basis.
 First Sentier Global Listed Infrastructure Fund, Class I (Distributing) USD shares.
 Benchmark is the FTSE Global Core Infra 50/50 TR Index from 1 April 2015, prev.
 UBS Global Infra & Utilities 50/50 TR Index.